-When Cream announced their breakup in the summer of 1968, it seemed like the sad but necessary result of three solo-sized egos trying to wedge themselves into a power trio — and a reunion seemed highly unlikely.
+When Cream announced their breakup in the summer of 1968, it felt like the sad but necessary result of three solo-sized egos trying to wedge themselves into a power trio.
+A reunion seemed highly unlikely.

 By 2005, a Cream reunion seemed unlikelier than ever, but time had had a mellowing effect on the trio, starting with Clapton, who found himself in an increasingly reflective mood as the years wore on.
 Finally seeing his musical legacy as more of a blessing than a burden, he found himself turning to thoughts of the past more often, and wondering whether the old antipathies that tore the band apart might have dissipated over the ensuing decades.

 Clapton said he was the first to reach out to his former bandmates.
 "I missed them, and I had missed them for a long time," he admitted later.
 "And I kind of realized, deep down, that as much as they might want to get together again that it was really my call — because I had walked from it."

 Still, he said he initially resisted the idea.
 "At some point, it really just came into my mind more and more and more.
 I would get up, and I would think about it.
 I thought: ‘You may not need to do it, for whatever reason, but maybe they’d benefit.’
 Not only that, we can.
 We actually can, because we’re all still alive.
 I thought this, this is worth it.
 This is worth whatever grief and stress we may have experienced in the past, to come back to this."

 "When we very first had the idea of getting together again, way back in ‘93, when we got inducted into the Rock and Roll Hall of Fame, I suggested that if we did get together, we should do a new album.
 But it didn’t work out that way, I’m afraid," Bruce told Vintage Rock.
 "We did the old tunes, which was nice.
 That’s what people want to hear, after all."